 Business Analysis in 3 Slides - play the presentation to get the basics of BA in 3 slides - ok: 4 slides but the first is a title slide!

-Business Analyst Murder Mystery!! a blog applying Business Analysis to solve a murder mystery...
+Business Analyst Murder Mystery!! a short story applying Business Analysis to solve a murder mystery...

 Business Analyst Training Material

 There's a tonne of stuff on this page and if you would like smart-BA to deliver some of it through an on-site training course and/or mentoring, then contact us.

 If you are planning to take exams such as the ISEB Diploma in Business Analysis then you might find the following manuals very useful as they cover a similar syllabus of 3 of the most useful certificates that count towards the diploma (and they have mock exam questions and model answers in).

 1. BCS ISEB do not authorise or approve any manuals or or other material produced by smart-BA...